John Wesley Hardin: Shot a Man for Snoring

 The fight was broken up and a truce called but Hardin refused to shake the Mexican’s hand.
 Later that night he sought his adversary out in town and shot him dead.

 Tired of working for a living Hardin thought he would try his hand at gambling and moved onto Abilene where Wild Bill Hickok was Town Marshal.

 Hardin’s reputation was growing fast but Hickok was already a legend of the West and the likelihood of a confrontation between the two men appeared high.
 He was after all a wanted man with a bounty on his head and it would be Hickok’s responsibility to arrest him if he could.

-Hickok was not popular in the town maintaining law and order whilst lining his own pockets often at the expense of others looking to do the same and some of the town’s more unscrupulous citizens approached Hardin, who despite adopting an assumed name did little to maintain the secret, in an attempt to rile him into confronting Hickok: “He’s a damned Yankee, and he kills rebels for fun,” they told him.
-But he was no fool however, and ignoring the financial inducements that were also on offer replied in no uncertain terms: “If you want to kill Hickok, do it yourself.”
+Hickok was not popular in the town maintaining law and order whilst lining his own pockets often at the expense of others looking to do the same and some of the town’s more unscrupulous citizens approached Hardin (who despite adopting an assumed name did little to maintain the secret) and attempted to rile him into confronting Hickok: “He’s a damned Yankee, and he kills rebels for fun,” they told him.
+But he was no fool however and ignoring the financial inducements that were also on offer replied in no uncertain terms: “If you want to kill Hickok, do it yourself.”

 He had a healthy respect for Hickok and wasn’t about to test the popularly held belief that he was the finest gunman in the West and so when he was asked to comply by the local by-law and hand in his guns, he did so.
 Once it became evident that he would be no trouble they were later returned to him.

 It was in Abilene however, that one of the most notorious incidents of John Wesley Hardin’s life was to occur.